Wreck of the Titanic: 1986–1998: Nautile, item recovery, and Titanic film

-2000–present
+2000–2010: Further filming and microbiological research

-The 2000 expedition by RMS Titanic Inc. carried out 28 dives during which over 800 artifacts were recovered, including the ship's engine telegraphs, perfume vials and watertight door gears.
+The 2000 expedition by RMS Titanic Inc. carried out 28 dives during which over 800 artefacts were recovered, including the ship's engine telegraphs, perfume vials, and watertight door gears.

-In 2001, an American couple—David Leibowitz and Kimberly Miller—caused controversy when they were married aboard a submersible that had set down on the bow of the Titanic, in a deliberate echo of a famous scene from James Cameron's 1997 film.
-The wedding was essentially a publicity stunt, sponsored by a British company called SubSea Explorer which had offered a free dive to the Titanic that Leibowitz had won.
-He asked whether his fiancée could come too and was told that she could—but only if she agreed to get married during the trip.

-The same company also brought along Philip Littlejohn, the grandson of one of the Titanic's surviving crew members, who became the first relative of a Titanic passenger or crew member to visit the wreck.
-Cameron himself also returned to the Titanic in 2001 to carry out filming for Walt Disney Pictures' Ghosts of the Abyss, filmed in 3D.
+In 2001, an American couple – David Leibowitz and Kimberly Miller – caused controversy when they were married aboard a submersible that had set down on the bow of the Titanic, recreating a scene from the 1997 film.
+The wedding was a publicity stunt sponsored by the British company SubSea Explorer which had offered a free dive to the Titanic that Leibowitz had won.
+He asked whether his fiancée could come too and was told that she could – but only if she agreed to get married during the trip.
+SubSea Explorer also brought along Philip Littlejohn, the grandson of one of the Titanic's surviving crew members, who became the first descendant of a Titanic passenger or crew member to visit the wreck.
+Cameron returned to the Titanic in 2001 to carry out filming for the Walt Disney Pictures documentary Ghosts of the Abyss, filmed in 3D.

 In 2003 and 2004, the US National Oceanic and Atmospheric Administration carried out two expeditions to the Titanic.
 The first, carried out between 22 June and 2 July 2003, performed four dives in two days.
 Its key aims were to assess the current condition of the wreck site and carry out scientific observations to support ongoing research.
 The stern section, which had previously received relatively little attention from explorers, was specifically targeted for analysis.
 The microbial colonies aboard the Titanic were also a key focus of investigation.
-The second expedition, from 27 May – 12 June 2004, saw the return of Robert Ballard to the Titanic nearly 20 years after he discovered it.
+The second expedition, from 27 May to 12 June 2004, saw the return of Robert Ballard to the Titanic nearly 20 years after he discovered it.
 The expedition spent 11 days on the wreck, carrying out high-resolution mapping using video and stereoscopic still images.

-2005 saw two expeditions to the Titanic.
-James Cameron returned for the third and last time to film Last Mysteries of the Titanic.
+In 2005, there were two expeditions to the Titanic.
+Cameron returned to film Last Mysteries of the Titanic.
 Another expedition searched for previously unseen pieces of wreckage, and led to the documentary Titanic's Final Moments: Missing Pieces.

 RMS Titanic Inc. mounted further expeditions to the Titanic in 2004 and 2010, when the first comprehensive map of the entire debris field was produced.
-Two autonomous underwater vehicles—torpedo-shaped robots—repeatedly ran backward and forward across the 3 × 5 nmi debris field, taking sonar scans and over 130,000 high-resolution images.
+Two autonomous underwater vehicles – torpedo-shaped robots – repeatedly ran backward and forward across the 3 × 5 nmi debris field, taking sonar scans and over 130,000 high-resolution images.
 This enabled a detailed photomosaic of the debris field to be created for the first time, giving scientists a much clearer view of the dynamics of the ship's sinking.
 The expedition encountered difficulties: several hurricanes passed over the wreck site, and the Remora ROV was caught in a piece of wreckage.
 This same year saw the discovery of the new bacteria living in the rusticles on the Titanic, Halomonas titanicae.